orendain/DemeoMods/HouseRules_Core/README.md

 ## Choosing a Ruleset

+Rulesets can be selected from the in-game user-interface.

+There are also settings which can be configured via the MelonLoader preferences.
+This allows for the use of user-defined rulesets defined in JSON, or to specify a default ruleset to use.

 If installation instructions were followed (i.e., MelonLoader was installed), the following file will appear in the Demeo game directory:
 `UserData/MelonPreferences.cfg`.